 (iv) Monitoring prescriptions for prescription and nonprescription drugs or devices;

 (v) Providing information, explanation, or recommendations to patients and health care practitioners about the safe and effective use of prescription or nonprescription drugs or devices;

 (vi) Identifying and appraising problems concerning the use or monitoring of therapy with drugs or devices;

 (vii) Acting within the parameters of a therapy management contract, as provided under Subtitle 6A of this title;

-(viii) Administering vaccinations in accordance with § 12–508 of this title or self–administered drugs in accordance with § 12–509 of this title;
+(viii) Administering vaccinations in accordance with § 12–508 of this title or self–administered drugs or maintenance injectable medications in accordance with § 12–509 of this title;

 (ix) Delegating a pharmacy act to a registered pharmacy technician, pharmacy student, or an individual engaged in a Board approved pharmacy technician training program;